 Deadlines for Deliverables

 Students are expected to adhere to all deadlines set by faculty.
-In the event that a student is not able to meet a deadline for an assignment or exam, he/she must request an extension from the instructor.
+A student who is not able to meet a deadline for an assignment or exam must request an extension from the instructor.
 If an extension is granted, the student will submit the assignment by the extension date or risk receiving a grade of Fail for the assignment/exam.
 The instructor will determine if a late assignment/exam will affect a student’s grade.
 If a student fails to meet a deadline without notifying the instructor, the student will be in jeopardy of receiving a failing grade for that particular assignment/exam.

 Incomplete Course Work